viorelyo/ExtWatcher/AnalyzeServer/algorithm/README.md

 2. Decode + Deobfuscate + Select most relevant subsections of PDF (`PDFid` does all for us)
 3. `PDFiD` from PDF Tools (by Didier Stevens) for feature extraction [1] [2] [3]
 4. `Pandas` for creating shuffled dataframe for supervised learning (.csv file containing features of pdfs, labeled)
+5. Applying `min-max normalization` on dataframe = *the entire range of values of X from min to max are mapped to the range 0 to 1* [6]